Down Will Come: Plot

+Woodrugh talks with Emily (Adria Arjona) at a diner to talk about his problems and is surprised when she reveals she is pregnant.
+Woodrugh suggests they should marry, proclaiming his love for her.

-Velcoro, Bezzerides, Woodrugh and the task force reunite outside Amarilla's warehouse.
+Velcoro, Bezzerides, and Woodrugh gear up for the raid, and the task force reunites outside Amarilla's warehouse.
 However, they are seen by Amarilla's henchmen and a gunfight ensues.
-During the shootout, the bullets hit the building, which is revealed to be a meth lab, causing a massive explosion.
+During the shootout, the bullets hit the building, which is revealed to be a meth lab, inadvertently causing a massive explosion.
 In the chaos, many police officers are killed, including Dixon.

-Bezzerides then enters the building to catch Amarilla, who escapes in a SUV.
-The SUV runs over many civilians and then crashes a bus.
+Bezzerides enters the building to catch Amarilla, who escapes in an SUV.
+The SUV runs over many civilians and then crashes into a city bus.
 Amarilla and his gang leave the SUV to start another shootout, killing civilians.
-Velcoro, Woodrugh and Bezzerides close in the gang and manage to kill most of them.
-Amarilla then holds a hostage at gunpoint and then executes the hostage, prompting Velcoro and Woodrugh to gun him down.
-Velcoro, Bezzerides and Woodrugh then stare in horror at the amount of police officers, gangbangers and civilians killed just as more police units arrive.
+Velcoro, Woodrugh, and Bezzerides close in on the gang and manage to kill most of them.
+Amarilla then holds a hostage at gunpoint and executes him, prompting Velcoro and Woodrugh to gun Amarilla down.
+Velcoro, Bezzerides, and Woodrugh then stare in horror at the number of police officers, gangbangers, and civilians killed just as more police units arrive.